mahmoud/clastic/docs/tutorial-part2.rst

 Now let's turn to using the shortened links.
-Any path other than the home page, the form submission path ``/submit``, and static asset paths under ``/static`` will be treated as a shortened link, and we'll redirect the browser to its target URL.
-It makes sense to make this a GET-only route:
+Any path other than the home page, the form submission path ``/submit``, and static asset paths under ``/static`` will be treated as an alias, and we'll redirect the browser to its target URL. [#]_ It makes sense to make this a GET-only route:

 .. code-block:: python